 The hypocrisy appalls me.
 It’s glaringly apparent after one glance at the Little League Pledge, the second line of which is, I kid you not, “I love my country.”
 I guess I missed the executive order where Trump just said to hell with Vegas and Atlantic City for the second time.
 Really, gambling is an essential part of the baseball experience, like rampant steroid use or feeling economically anxious about Yasiel Puig not playing the game the right way.
 The fiscally responsible, myself among them, say it’s best to teach these kids proper gambling technique early on so they don’t find themselves with shattered kneecaps by the eighth grade.

-But more to the point: I have no idea how to bet the series this year.
+But more to the point: I have no idea how to bet the series this year but I am sure that it will be at the wizard slots casino.
 And while I’m tempted to keep all this research to myself, I also have to publish this article in order to have money to gamble, so I’m kind of in a catch-22.
 Which means…well, here’s what you should and shouldn’t do during this year’s LLWS.